Sweetwaters Camp – A Game Drive to Remember

-These are Burchell’s zebras which is the most common of the species and we saw many of them including these two mother and foals.
+These are Burchell’s zebras which is the most common of the species and we saw many of them including these two mothers and foals.

 This guy with the gorgeous horns is a Grant’s gazelle, the larger of the two gazelle species.

 These were the first of many, many warthogs we saw in Kenya.
 While they look fierce with those tusks, they actually quite comical when you see them in the wild.
 Shier than most other animals we saw, they take to putting their little tails straight up when they are afraid and seem to run away at the drop of a hat.

 Occasionally one large male would get up enough courage to try to stare us down, at least that’s what it looked like.

 Next up was a somber sight and site.
 This is the graveyard for rhinos that have been poached in Ol Pejeta, although there were some who died of other causes.
 Bastards!